johncarl81/transfuse/documentation.md

 #### Method Interceptors

-Transfuse offers a basic AOP facility of method interception.
+Transfuse offers a basic Aspect Oriented Programming (AOP) facility of method interception.
 This feature is based on the AOPAlliance MethodInterceptor specification.
 A couple useful method interceptors are defined by transfuse:

 ##### @Asynchronous
 Annotating a method with @Asynchronous tells Transfuse to proxy the execution of the method and execute it within its own thread.
 The method will execute and the calling thread will return immediately.